Weddings

 More Human Than Business

 I take pride in my business, but from the position of bringing my genuine care to the forefront.
-My goal won’t be to up-sell you, or pressure you into photos I’d like for my portfolio, it will be to get you exactly what you need and want while respecting budget constraints and my cost of living.
+My goal won’t be to up-sell you, or pressure you into photos I’d like for my portfolio, it will be to get you exactly what you need and want while respecting your budget constraints and the value of my work.
 I’m eager to hear your concerns and to have you know I have your best interest at heart.
-I know whole weddings are a huge expense, and photography is a tremendous consideration in that.
-So I aim to make it worth the investment.
+I know whole weddings are a huge expense, and photography is a tremendous consideration in that, so I aim to make it worth the investment.
 Especially if you’re self-planning, your photographer will be crucial in structuring your timeline and offering advise for best outcomes.
 On the big day, they’ll be with you longer than any other vendor in the most personal settings for nearly the entire wedding day, (sometimes longer than your partner).
-And their photos will be the primary thread you get that carry from your wedding into the rest of your lives together.
+And their photos will be the primary remnant you get to carry from your wedding into the rest of your lives together.
 I want you to feel like I was worth it across the board.

-To me, professionalism means reliable.
 I don’t take this career lightly, nor the trust my couples have placed in me.
-I bear a heavy weight on myself knowing I am responsible for preserving the memories of a once in a lifetime event with no re-dos.
+I bear a heavy weight on myself knowing I am responsible for preserving the memories of a once in a lifetime event with no re-dos, so professionalism isn’t a strong enough word to describe my mindset.
 Every wedding is the Superbowl; I show up early, I show up overly prepared for the unexpected, and I bring my A-game.
-I learned the hard way that taking on too many wedding opportunities and stretching myself too thin is not only a drain on my well being, it diminishes the quality of service I can bring to all of my couples, something I’m not willing to compromise on.
+I learned the hard way that taking on too many wedding opportunities and stretching myself thin is not only a drain on my well being, it diminishes the quality of service I can bring to all of my couples, something I’m not willing to compromise on.
 So I limit the number of weddings I accept every year so I can bring my best self for you before, during, and after the wedding.

 Weddings can be a complex, emotional day for any number of reasons, and I’m there to support you.
 I’ve seen it all.
 Whether it’s things not going according to plan, or there’s the looming of complex family dynamics, I will be sensitive to your feelings and help you navigate through it.
 Frankly, I’m not phased by much.